H-Freax/Storm/README.md

-# STORM: Official Repository for "WHEN TO ACT, WHEN TO WAIT"
+# STORM: Official Repository for "WHEN TO ACT, WHEN TO WAIT: Modeling the Intent-Action Alignment Problem in Dialogue"

-> Structured Task-Oriented Representation Model for Intent Triggerability
-> in Task-Oriented Dialogue Systems

 Welcome to the official repository for **STORM**, a framework that models asymmetric information dynamics between user and agent LLMs to track and trigger user intents effectively in task-oriented dialogue.